Haghrah/PyIT2FLS/Sphinx docs/source/_generated/pyit2fls.rst

     myT1TSK.add_output_variable("Y")

-The next thing we should define is the outputs of the fuzzy rules.
+Next, we define the outputs of the fuzzy rules.
 These outputs must be functions of the inputs.
-According to our definition of myT1TSK, we have two inputs.
-So, each output function must have to inputs.
-Let's assume that there will be four rules.
+Since our myT1TSK system has two inputs, each output function must also depend on two inputs.
+Let's assume the system includes four rules.

 .. code-block:: python